 These divisions are called: Shudra, Vaishya, Kshatriya and Brahmin and you’ve just had your first lesson in Sanskrit for the day.
-Sanskrit is similar to Latin.
-The language exists and scriptures are written in the language, but it’s not a spoken language anymore.
+Sanskrit is similar to Latin in that the language exists and scriptures are written in the language, but it’s not a spoken language anymore.

 Originally, culturally and historically, caste was not determined by birth or social status but by natural propensity.
 Thus if someone born in a laborer family had a proclivity to be a politician, or businessman, or priest, and earned the qualifications through apprenticeship, then so be it.